-1. Once an accreditation decision is made by the Clinical Manager/designee and the Accreditation Review Committee, the accreditation decision is given to the Account Advisor.
-The Account Advisor then prepares the proper documentation to send to the organization.

-- 2. Based on the accreditation decision, the Account Advisor sends the following: - a.
-Approval of Accreditation with No Deficiencies: Accreditation Approval letter, Certificate of Accreditation, Summary of Findings, and window decal. - b.
-Accreditation Pending: Accreditation Pending letter, Summary of Findings, and Plan of Correction template. - c.
-Dependent Status: Dependent Status letter, Summary of Findings, and Plan of Correction template. - d.
-Denial of Accreditation: Denial letter and Summary of Findings. - 3.
-The Plan of Correction must be completed in its entirety, returned to ACHC, and approved by the Clinical Manager/designee to be acceptable.
+- Once an accreditation decision is made by the Clinical Manager/designee and the Accreditation Review Committee, the accreditation decision is given to the Account Advisor.
+The Account Advisor then prepares the proper documentation to send to the organization. - 2.
+Based on the accreditation decision, the Account Advisor sends the following: - a.
+Approval of Accreditation with No Deficiencies: Accreditation Approval letter, Certificate of Accreditation, Summary of Findings and window decal - b.
+Approval of Accreditation with Deficiencies: Accreditation Approval letter, Summary of Findings and Plan of Correction template - i.
+Certificate of Accreditation and window decal will be sent to the organization when the completed Plan of Correction is approved by ACHC - c.
+Accreditation Pending: Accreditation Pending letter, Summary of Finding sand Plan of Correction template - d.
+Dependent Status: Dependent Status letter, Summary of Findings and Plan of Correction template - e.
+Denial of Accreditation: Denial letter and Summary of Findings - 3.
+The Plan of Correction must be completed in its entirety, returned to ACHC and approved by the Clinical Manager/designee in order to be acceptable.
 The Plan of Correction must be completed on the ACHC Plan of Correction template and must contain the following elements: - a.
 The standard that was out of compliance - b.
 Corrective action to be taken - c.
 Implementation date - d.
 Title of individual responsible - e.
 Process for continued compliance - 4.
 Once an organization receives an Approval decision, the organization's accreditation information can be found on the ACHC website for verification.